ShawnWebDev/Blogging-System/README.md

 ## Goals
 1. To gain more experience and deeper understanding of Hypermedia-Driven Development best practices and conventions.
     * Utilize HTMX to swap HTML fragments dynamically to reduce latency and complexity.
 2. Optimize for Performance & SEO
     * Eliminate the need for separate frontend build, large JavaScript bundles, and frontend state management.
     * Better SEO with fully rendered HTML for better indexability.
     * No CORS issues.
 3. Deepen Spring Boot and Relational Data Expertise
     * System planning, modularity, and testing strategies.
     * Design schema with focus on normalization and performance.

 ## Requirements
 1. Tech Stack:
     * *Backend:* Java 21+, Spring Boot 4, Spring MVC, Spring Security, Spring JDBC Client.
     * *Templating:* SSR with Thymeleaf.
     * *Interactivity:* HTMX & Vanilla CSS.
     * *Database:* MariaDB.
     * *Deployment:* AWS EC2 + S3(for DB backups in private bucket and css/image files in public bucket), Nginx(for reverse proxy & SSL with Certbot).
 2. Core Features:
     * *CRUD operations* on Blog Posts, Post Comments, and Categories -
-     * Text Editor for Creation & Update of Blog Post & Comment content JSONs.
         * Filter Blog posts by category.
     * Single Page App *Feel* -
         * Reduced full browser refreshes to get new content.
     * *Security*
         * Role-Based Access to differentiate between users and admin.
-     * Session based auth with CSRF.
+        * Session based auth with CSRF token required when changing state.
-   * *Serialize Content into JSON blocks for storage and display in template*
+    * *Content*
+        * Written in Markdown,
+        * Stored as a TEXT field in DB,
-     * Jackson serialization (Java Object to JSON and back)
+        * Rendered to HTML with CommonMark and sent to template
-3. Cache frequently accessed posts.
+3. Caching may be handled with innodb_buffer_pool with as much memory as I can give.
+(Not much as the EC2 instance has 1gb) *Need to profile.

 ## Architecture
 Will follow a multi-tier architecture of: